Easy-to-read medicine information about acarbose – what it is, how to take it safely and possible side effects. Acarbose

 Acarbose is used to treat type 2 diabetes, together with exercise, good nutrition, weight loss and other lifestyle measures.
-It may be used alone, or with other medicines for diabetes.
+It may be used alone or with other medicines for diabetes.
 Acarbose works by slowing the digestion and absorption of carbohydrates (sugars) and in this way lowers high blood glucose after each meal.
 To work properly acarbose must be taken at the start of a meal (with the first bites).
 In New Zealand acarbose is available as tablets (50 mg and 100 mg).

 - The starting dose of acarbose is 50 milligrams 3 times a day.

 - Always take your acarbose exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much acarbose to take, how often to take it and any special instructions.

 How to take acarbose

 - Chew your acarbose tablet with the first mouthfuls of food at each meal, or swallow the tablet whole with a little water just before your meal.

 - Limit or avoid drinking alcohol while you are taking acarbose.
 It may affect your blood glucose control.

 - If you forget your dose with your meal, wait to take the next dose with your next meal.
 Do not take double the dose and do not take the tablets between meals.